Stock events for Equity Residential (EQR)

 EQR’s Geographic footprint

-Equity Residential has a significant presence in major U.S. cities, including Boston, New York, Washington, D.C., Southern California, San Francisco, and Seattle.
-The company is also expanding its footprint into Denver, Atlanta, Dallas/Fort Worth, and Austin.
-As of June 2025, EQR owns or has investments in 312 properties consisting of 84,648 apartment units.
+Equity Residential has an established presence in major U.S. cities and their surrounding areas, including Boston, New York, Washington, D.C., Seattle, San Francisco, and Southern California.
+The company is actively expanding its footprint in high-growth markets such as Denver, Atlanta, Dallas/Fort Worth, and Austin.
+As of December 31, 2024, EQR owned or had investments in 311 properties, comprising 84,249 apartment units.

 EQR Corporate Image Assessment